K4liber/pycon_pl_24_workshop/README.md

 `Napisz krótko co jest celem Twojej propozycji (np. zapoznanie uczestników z ciekawym problemem X, biblioteką Y, którą stworzyłeś/stworzyłaś)`

-We are going to take a closer look at a new feature in Python (CPython) called Per-interpreter GIL (Global Interpreter Lock).
+We are going to take a closer look at a new feature in Python (CPython) called Per-interpreter GIL.
 The workshop equips participants with a better understanding of Per-interpreter GIL and its benefits for multi-core processing in Python.
 It aims to utilize computing resources in a more efficient way.
 The feature is accessible through the Python/C API starting from Python version 3.12.
 A Pythonic interface for this feature is anticipated to be released with Python version 3.13 (coming out on October 2024).

 During the workshop we are going to learn:

-- Threads vs. Processes in Python: A reminder and summary of threads, processes, and the GIL.
+- Threads vs. Processes in Python: A reminder and summary of threads, processes, and the GIL (Global Interpreter Lock).
 We are going to explain how do we use threads and processes in Python and why GIL has such a poor reputation.

-- Python Interpreter and GIL: The workshop explains Python's interpreter and the advantages of the GIL.
+- Python Interpreter and GIL: The workshop explains Python's interpreter basics and the advantages of the GIL.
 Although the GIL slows down multi-threaded programs, it ensures thread safety and facilitates I/O operations.
 It can limit the execution speed of multi-threaded Python programs, but greatly simplifies development.

 - Challenges with Disabling the GIL: Disabling the GIL for running pure Python functions across threads is risky due to implicit actions by the interpreter.
 We are going to provide example scenarios and test them together.